oneapi-src/level-zero-spec/include/core/PROG.md

     ...
     xeDriverAllocDeviceMem(hDriver, hDevice, flags, 0, sizeof(xe_thread_group_dimensions_t), sizeof(uint32_t), &pIndirectArgs);

-    // Append function
+    // Append launch kernel - indirect
-    xeCommandListAppendLaunchFunctionIndirect(hCommandList, hFunction, &pIndirectArgs, nullptr, 0, nullptr);
+    xeCommandListAppendLaunchKernelIndirect(hCommandList, hKernel, &pIndirectArgs, nullptr, 0, nullptr);
 ```

-### Cooperative Functions
+### Cooperative Kernels
-Cooperative functions allow sharing of data and synchronization across all launched groups in a safe manner.
+Cooperative kernels allow sharing of data and synchronization across all launched groups in a safe manner.
 To support this
-there is a ::xeCommandListAppendLaunchCooperativeFunction that allows launching a group of functions that can cooperate with each other.
+there is a ::xeCommandListAppendLaunchCooperativeKernel that allows launching groups that can cooperate with each other.
-The command list must be submitted to a command queue that was created with the ::XE_COMMAND_QUEUE_FLAG_SUPPORTS_COOPERATIVE_FUNCTIONS command queue flag.
+The command list must be submitted to a command queue that was created with the ::XE_COMMAND_QUEUE_FLAG_SUPPORTS_COOPERATIVE_KERNELS command queue flag.
-Finally, there is a ::xeFunctionSuggestMaxCooperativeGroupCount function that suggests a maximum group count size that the device supports.
+Finally, there is a ::xeKernelSuggestMaxCooperativeGroupCount function that suggests a maximum group count size that the device supports.

 In order to invoke a function on the device an application must call one of the CommandListAppendLaunch* functions for
 a command list.
-The most basic version of these is ::xeCommandListAppendLaunchFunction which takes a
+The most basic version of these is ::xeCommandListAppendLaunchKernel which takes a
 command list, function, launch arguments, and an optional synchronization event used to signal completion.
 The launch arguments contain thread group dimensions.

 ## <a name="smp">Sampler</a>
 The API supports Sampler objects that represent state needed for sampling images from within
-Module functions.
+kernels.
 The ::xeSamplerCreate function takes a sampler descriptor (::xe_sampler_desc_t):

 | Sampler Field    | Description                                           |
 | :--              | :--                                                   |